Unconditional love. That’s what we owe the people we bring into this world.

 - When we struggle with him, it’s when he needs us the most.
 It’s the time to accompany him, and keep in control of our emotions, because (quoting one of my lovely readers) somebody has to stay calm.

-- It’s US who need to change, because no matter how hard it is, parents owe unconditional love to our children.
+- It’s US who need to change, because no matter how hard it is, parents owe unconditional love to their children.
 We owe them compassion, and sympathy and empathy and all the shades of love in between.

 Every time we fail and think of ways to do it better, we evolve as parents and the next day we start fresh again.
 With even more patience, even more understanding, even more love.